szdailei/personal-website/packages/client/src/awesome.md

 ## Linux softwares
 - [YouTube Links](https://greasyfork.org/en/scripts/5566-youtube-links) - Download YouTube videos.
 Video formats are listed at the top of the watch page.
 Video links are tagged so that they can be downloaded easily.
 - [youtube-dl] - Download videos from youtube.com or other video platforms.
-- [QtAV](https://github.com/wang-bin/QtAV) - QtAV is a multimedia playback library based on Qt and FFmpeg.
-It can help you to write a player with less effort than ever before.
+- [Baka-MPlayer](https://github.com/u8sand/Baka-MPlayer) - Baka MPlayer is a free and open source, cross-platform, libmpv based multimedia player.
 - [Audacious] - Music player
 - [PulseEffects] - Limiter, compressor, autogain, equalizer for pulse audio
 - [Kate] - Text editor on KDE.